Meatery1/meatery-retell-callback/CHECKOUT_LINK_FIX.md

 1. Make a test call to the abandoned checkout agent
 2. When asked if you want the checkout link, say "yes, text it to me"
 3. The agent should call the `send_checkout_link` tool
-4. Check Klaviyo → Metrics → "Grace Checkout Link Requested" for the event
+4. Check Klaviyo → Metrics → "Abandoned Checkout Link Sent" for the event
-5. If the Flow is set up, you should receive the SMS
+5. The Flow should automatically trigger and send the SMS

 ### Expected Logs:
 ```